Medusas71/Cat-Memory-Game/README.md

 Colour Scheme

-* I made the background colour of the pages purple #660099 for two reasons.
+* I made the background colour of the pages purple #660099 for two reasons:
-  1. Purple is a royal colour and cats think they are royalty.
+  1. Purple is a royal colour and cats think they are royalty
   2. My favourite colour is purple.
 * I then wanted a blue/green colour to compliment the purple.
 I selected a Maximum Blue Green #08B5C2.
 * I originally kept the text colour generic and used Black #000 in some parts, however this